robinmamie/intro_computer_graphics/project/report/report.md

 ### Dynamic Water

-The animation of the water is implmented  by changing the values of the points on the mesh, more precisely by making the z-coordinate change at each iteration.
+The animation of the water is implemented  by changing the values of the points on the mesh, more precisely by making the z-coordinate change at each iteration.
 We have gone over several different implementations before reaching the final one but all had in common that we generated an `Array2D` of the same size of the terrain corresponding to the z-coordinate values of the simulated water.

 We also never recreate a mesh for each step of the animation but simply update the values of the current one for obvious performance reasons.